NexPlayer/Android-SDK/advanced.md

 This class defines the renderer view for Web Video Text Tracks (WebVTT) text tracks in HLS content and displays them.

-In order for `NexPlayer`™ to display WebVTT, a separate Caption Renderer view must be created with the `NexCaptionRendererForWebVTT` class.
+In order for `NexPlayer` to display WebVTT, a separate Caption Renderer view must be created with the `NexCaptionRendererForWebVTT` class.

 In particular, in order to use `NexCaptionRendererForWebVTT`, care must be taken to do the following: